 - RULE 17.
 General decorum.-(a) Male Senators and male visitors shall uncover their heads upon entering the Senate Chamber while the Senate is in session and shall continue uncovered during their continuance in the Chamber, unless one's religion requires his head to be covered. - (b) No derogatory remark reflecting personally upon any Senator shall be in order upon the floor of the Senate unless preceded by a motion or resolution of censure. - (c) When the Presiding Officer is putting a question, or a division by counting is in progress, no Senator shall walk out of or across the Chamber, nor when a Senator is speaking, pass between him and the Presiding Officer. - (d) When a motion to adjourn or for recess is affirmatively determined, no member or officer shall leave his place until adjournment or recess is declared by the Presiding Officer. - (e) Smoking shall not be allowed in the galleries of the Senate during sessions. - (f) No remark soliciting the donation of funds for the support of any person or organization shall be in order upon the floor of the Senate, unless the remark has some relevance to a bill or resolution before the body.
-No article of any kind soliciting business or donations may be placed by any person anywhere in the Senate Chamber or in any Senate office. - (g) Food or beverage shall not be permitted in the Senate Chamber, either on the floor or in the galleries; however, after the Senate has remained in session for a period of two hours, food and beverage shall be allowed upon the floor of the Senate.
+No article of any kind soliciting business or donations may be placed by any person anywhere in the Senate Chamber or in any Senate office. - (g) Food or beverage shall not be permitted in the Senate Chamber, either on the floor or in the galleries; however, after the Senate has remained in session for a period of one hour, food and beverage shall be allowed upon the floor of the Senate.

-(h) Reading of newspapers, magazines, periodicals or books shall not be acceptable while the Senate is in session.
+(h) Reading of newspapers, magazines, periodicals, or books shall not be acceptable while the Senate is in session.
+This rule does not prohibit the use of quotations during debate or for personal privilege.